muratk3n/thirdwave/en/tweets/2019/week47.md

 # Tweets - Week 47

-Dems slam McConnell now, but after 2008 he was the one who put his party on that multicultural, multiracial coalition diet (bcz the idea was "that's where the voters were").
-Turned out some1 could mobilize, sell other configurations, focusing on econ issues.

-*2019-11-21 8:52:2*

----

-Stoller, *Goliath*

-"Though mainstream economists didn’t care about Hayek’s views, he and Simons began collaborating on the possibility of putting together the Free Market Study.
-Both men were fiercely anticorporate, seeing private corporate power as an equally dangerous form of central planning"

-*2019-11-21 8:51:55*

----

-Stoller, *Goliath*

-"Still, as exciting as the project might be in 1946, returning to a pre–New Deal world seemed impossible.
-To reconstruct the system over which Andrew Mellon reigned required an architecture with three components.

-The first component was the ability to rule an entire market through a specific corporate monopoly, or shared control of a market through a small set of corporations (which was known as an oligopoly rather than a monopoly).
-Each monopolistic company would be a mini-government, governing the prices, quality, labor, and supply chain of an industrial product or service, such as aluminum, oil, steel, ships, and magnesium.
-But during the New Deal, robust antitrust enforcement kept concentration and monopolization at bay.

-Each company had in turn been controlled by one of a small number of oligarchs or banks, such as the House of Morgan, DuPont, Rockefeller, or Mellon himself.
-This was done through the second component, the connective power that turned each monopoly into a networked whole, with mechanisms to discipline wayward corporate structures.
-This was Wall Street, with tools such as holding companies, interlocking directorates, stock watering, debt issuance, and various forms of financial instruments.
-Wall Street, however, was deeply constrained by financial rules.

-The third piece was the rhetorical machinery, a set of intellectual concepts and political institutions that would protect financial empires from democratic influence.
-Money would be necessary, money to develop and sell this ideology, not only to fund new academic departments, but to buy politicians and lawyers, to influence voters and newspapers, to set up institutions to persuade judges and professors.
-Even more critical was rhetoric to explain the world in ways that would organize citizens to seek not freedom from capital, but freedom ​for capital.
-But this was difficult to imagine, as New Dealers seemed to rule the centers of cultural capital, the newspapers and academic institutions.

-It was their task to imagine it nonetheless.
-They saw themselves as up against the world, and they were going to conquer it.
-The Free Market Study, and then the Antitrust Project, would serve as the intellectual testing ground for the set of ideas that would eventually burst out of the academy and generate a political and financial revolution"

-*2019-11-21 8:51:45*

----

-Corbyn's glasses look dorky.
-I'd lose them \#ukdebate

-*2019-11-20 14:8:56*

----

 Reminder: The largest software project ever created by mankind, Linux, was not built using object-oriented programming.
 This ain't the